Communication with Suppliers

 As the Toyota Boshoku group expands our business globally, we will proceed with local purchasing while considering various items such as safety, quality, and cost.
 At the same time, our entire group will work together with our suppliers to pursue optimal global procurement.

-Every year, we hold a Suppliers Convention to convey the President’s message and Basic Purchasing Policy, and to communicate with our suppliers.
-We also present awards to suppliers who have made significant contributions in terms of R&D, quality, cost, and delivery.
+Every year, we hold a Suppliers Convention to convey the President's message and Global Purchasing Policy, and to promote dialogue with our suppliers.
+We also present awards to suppliers who have made significant contributions in terms of R&D, quality, cost, delivery, and the environment.

-Commended companies, as well as core suppliers from outside Japan, and Sunshine (Toyota Boshoku suppliers' association) were invited to the FY2026 Suppliers Convention where we strengthened relationships through face-to-face meetings.
+Commended companies, as well as core suppliers from outside Japan, and Sunshine (Toyota Boshoku suppliers' association) were invited to the event in fiscal 2026, where we strengthened relationships through face-to-face meetings.

 In addition, by recording and distributing the contents of the Convention, we worked to strengthen relationships throughout the supply chain, including our suppliers and their second tier and subsequent suppliers.
-The President’s message, Basic Purchasing Policy and other information provided during the Suppliers Convention were streamed in Japanese, English, and Chinese.
+The President's message, Global Purchasing Policy, and other content was streamed in Japanese, English, and Chinese.

 Training and information sharing